 A Community-Powered Project

-The Tiny Forest began with a grant from NJ American Water, along with support from the Summit Conservancy, and was designed and planted by volunteers, Environmental Commission (EC) members, and city staff.
+The Tiny Forest began with a grant from NJ American Water, along with support from the Summit Conservancy, and was designed and planted by volunteers, Summit Environmental Commission (EC) members, and city staff.

 Since its ribbon-cutting in April 2022, community volunteers have continued to care for the forest through activities like weeding, watering, mulching, and guiding pathways.